 Pakistan: A 10,000m3/day RO plant costing US$ 3 million has been commissioned in the drought-ridden Sindh province, where the government is installing 300 RO plants of about 40 m3/day.
 A 2000 m3/day plant was commissioned in 2015 at Karwat, for Gwadar city, Balochistan.

 Qatar has been considering nuclear power and desalination for its needs which reached about 1.3 million m3/day in 2010.
-The Ras Abu Fontas A2 164,000 m3/d MSF seawater desal plant was contracted to Mitsubishi Corporation, as was the Ras Abu Fontas A3 project – a 136,000 m3/d RO plant due to operate from late 2016, the country’s first large RO plant.
-In May 2015 Qatar General Electricity and Water Corporation (Kahramaa) selected a Japanese consortium of Mitsubishi Corporation and Tokyo Electric Power Company (Tepco), named K1 Energy, to build an electricity and water plant comprising a 590,000 m3/d desalination facility and a 2.4 GW gas-fired power station at Umm Al Houl, 20km south of Doha.
+The Ras Abu Fontas A2 144,000 m3/d MSF seawater desal plant built by Mitsubishi Corporation for $504 million was commissioned in 2015, as was the Ras Abu Fontas A3 project – a 164,000 m3/d RO plant also built by Mitsubishi is due to operate from late 2016, the country’s first large RO plant.
+In May 2015 Qatar General Electricity and Water Corporation (QEWC, Kahramaa) selected a Japanese consortium of Mitsubishi Corporation and Tokyo Electric Power Company (Tepco), named K1 Energy, to build an electricity and water plant comprising a 590,000 m3/d desalination facility and a 2.4 GW gas-fired power station at Umm Al Houl, 20km south of Doha.

 Russia: A new 10,000 m3/d seawater RO plant is being built offshore near Vladivostok, for commissioning over 2011-12.
 It is designed for severe climatic conditions.